What is limber tail in dogs?

 What causes limber tail?

-Limber tail is often due to a muscle sprain or strain in a dog’s tail.
-These injuries are associated with overuse, but can also be due to:
+Limber tail often is due to a muscle sprain or strain in a dog’s tail.
+These injuries are associated with overuse, but also can be due to:

 - Prolonged crate confinement

 Swimming is the most common cause of limber tail, possibly due to chilly water conditions and abnormal exercise.
 While swimming, dogs use their tails to help with balance and steering, resulting in overexertion compared with their dry-land activities.